kalibear99/laravel_projekt_skupina_uz_vazne-main/README.md

 You may also try the [Laravel Bootcamp](https://bootcamp.laravel.com), where you will be guided through building a modern Laravel application from scratch.

 If you don't feel like reading, [Laracasts](https://laracasts.com) can help.
 Laracasts contains thousands of video tutorials on a range of topics including Laravel, modern PHP, unit testing, and JavaScript.
 Boost your skills by digging into our comprehensive video library.

+## Contributing

+Thank you for considering contributing to the Laravel framework!
+The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).

+## Code of Conduct

+In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).

+## Security Vulnerabilities

+If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
+All security vulnerabilities will be promptly addressed.

+## License

+The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).